 - Silver Airways

 One way to think of it is that a frequent flyer program is like a travel agent that lets you pay with miles — but only on specific partner airlines and with fewer options than you’d get with cash.
 When you use your American AAdvantage miles to book a flight on American’s partner British Airways, the AAdvantage program pays British Airways a pre-negotiated amount of money.
-But that payment is a lot less than the ticket price.
+But that payment is typically a lot less than the cash ticket price.

-So British Airways is happy to take some money from American AAdvantage if the seat you’ll be occupying is likely to be empty.
+British Airways is happy to take some money from American AAdvantage if the seat you’ll be occupying is likely to be empty.
 But British Airways would prefer to sell that seat to a paying customer for a lot more cash.
 Tying this back to our earlier discussion of award availability, it is the airline that is actually operating the flight (British Airways in this case) that decides how much award space to make available to their partner programs for redeeming points and miles.

 Partner Award Space Is (Mostly) Universal

-In most cases, the award space an airline offers to one partner is available to all of its partners.
+Generally, the award space an airline offers to one partner is available to all of its partners.
 If United has two economy-class award seats available on its Washington, D.C. to Frankfurt route and you see those seats on one partner's website (such as Air Canada Aeroplan), you generally can book those seats with another partner (like Avianca LifeMiles).

 If I want to fly to Frankfurt with two friends, we could each use a different type of miles and book seats right next to each other on the same flight.
 For example, United MileagePlus, Avianca LifeMiles, and Air Canada Aeroplan all can book award tickets on United Airlines flights.